language0813/Module-18-Tableau/README.md

 - Transformed the numeric values in the `gender` column into `unknown`, `male`, and `female` so I don't need to revise the labels in Tableau.
 ![Transform gender values](Image/transform_gender.png)

-- Finally, I saved the transformed dataframe as a CSV file in the `Resource_Tableau` folder for use in Tableau. **Please note that the final consolidated CSV file size is 135MB, which exceeds GitHub's indicidual file size limit.
+- Finally, I saved the transformed dataframe as a CSV file in the `Resource_Tableau` folder for use in Tableau. **Please note that the final consolidated CSV file size is 135MB, which exceeds GitHub's individual file size limit.
 As a result, this file wasn't uploaded to the respository.
 However, the code used to generate it is displayed in the screenshot below.**
 ![Save final dataframe](Image/final_step.png)

 - During data transforming process, I identified potential data entry errors in the `birth year` column, with 218 entries showing ages over 100 years.
 To maintain accuracy and avoid ambiguity, I excluded rows with ages over 90 or unknown gender when analyzing user age and gender distributions.